zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

   - /about.html
 ---

-I joined the ECE Department of Hong Kong University of Science and Technology (HKUST) as an Assistant Professor since 2022.
-I received my Ph.D. degree from ECE Department of Duke University in 2022, supervised by Prof. Yiran Chen and Prof. Hai (Helen) Li.
-My research interests include cross-disciplinary topics in electronic design automation, VLSI design, computer architecture, and machine learning.
-I am especially experienced in machine learning for hardware design.
-I have received MICRO 2021 Best Paper Award, ACM SIGDA 2022 Best Research Poster Award, two ASP-DAC 2023 Best Paper Nominations, etc. Now I also serve as the Publicity Chair of IEEE CEDA Hong Kong.
+Zhiyao Xie joined the ECE Department of Hong Kong University of Science and Technology (HKUST) as an Assistant Professor since 2022.
+He received my Ph.D. degree from ECE Department of Duke University in 2022, supervised by Prof. Yiran Chen and Prof. Hai (Helen) Li.
+He also worked as a research intern in leading semiconductor and electronic design automation (EDA) companies including Nvidia, Arm, Cadence, and Synopsys.
+His research interests include cross-disciplinary topics in electronic design automation, VLSI design, computer architecture, and machine learning.
+He is especially experienced in machine learning for hardware design.
+He has received MICRO 2021 Best Paper Award, ACM SIGDA Best Research Poster Award in 2022, two ASP-DAC 2023 Best Paper Nominations, etc. Now he also serves as the Publicity Chair of IEEE CEDA Hong Kong.

 Ph.D.
 Student Recruitment
 ======